ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 6.5.
 Private variables
 ^^^^^^^^^^^^^^^^^^^^^^

-All private variables shall make use of the :code:`private` keyword on initalization.
+All private variables shall make use of the :code:`private` keyword on initialization.
-When declaring a private variable before initalization, usage of the :code:`private ARRAY` syntax is allowed.
+When declaring a private variable before initialization, usage of the :code:`private ARRAY` syntax is allowed.

 Exceptions to this rule are variables obtained from an array, which shall be done with the usage of the :code:`params` command family, which ensures the variable is declared as private.